LyondellBasell says won't buy anymore disputed crude from Iraq

 “This Iraqi crude is apparently now the subject of an ownership dispute,” the company said.

-“We have canceled further purchases and will not accept delivery of any of the affected crude until the matter is appropriately resolved,” the company said in a statement.
+“We have cancelled further purchases and will not accept delivery of any of the affected crude until the matter is appropriately resolved,” the company said in a statement.

 It said the purchases were made through a reputable international trader and complied with U.S. law.